Skip to main content

 and became liable to pay or paid (directly or indirectly), a premium to either of Allianz or Allianz and Allianz Life for the “add on” insurance products.

-If you have registered, it does not mean that you are eligible for the class action or for compensation.
 Group member eligibility will be determined at a later stage.
 View the full group member definition in paragraph 9 of the Amended Consolidated Statement of Claim

 Class Action Updates